iRahmanG/Android-Architecture-Components/README.md

 ---

 ## Note
-The projects which have made during my learning while commiting into this repo they got corrupted and so in this repo the projucts does not have source code.
+The projects which I have made during my learning while commiting into this repo they got corrupted and so in this repo the projucts does not have source code.

 ---